15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 City Market, Downtown Roanoke

-Roanoke and Virginia’s Blue Ridge has you covered for holiday shopping with boutique stores, farmers markets, and antique shops filled with local wares and exciting gift opportunities.
+Roanoke is a great destination for shopping and is home to many boutique stores, a farmers market, and antique shops filled with local wares and exciting gift opportunities.

 Chocolatepaper, Roanoke